-WWII shipwrecks vanish from Pacific Ocean
+British, Dutch WWII shipwrecks vanish from Pacific Ocean

 Though divers used underwater photography and sonar to find traces of where the ships had been, both cruisers and vast parts of the destroyer had disappeared from the bottom of the Java Sea.

 The Guardian also reported that two British ships, the heavy 8,390-ton cruiser HMS Exeter and the 1,405-ton destroyer HMS Encounter, and one US Navy submarine had also gone missing.
-The HMS Electra, a 1,405-ton British destroyer, has also been scavenged though a chunk of that wreck still remains.
+HMS Electra, a 1,405-ton British destroyer, has also been scavenged though a chunk of that wreck still remains.

 "The [Dutch] MOD very much deplores the fact the ships are gone.
 After all, we have to treat this matter with care, we are talking about a very important war grave," a Dutch MOD spokesman told CNN.